MooersLab/awesome/README.md

 # Awesome Lists of Interest [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

+This is a curated list of links to awesome list that other people have put together about topics of interest to me.
+They're over 6000 such awesome list on GitHub.
+I have identified four lists that are missing and plan on adding those in the near future as separate repositories.

 ## Background information about awesome lists on GitHub
 - [Leonardo Montini's GitHub Awesome Lists](https://leonardomontini.dev/github-awesome-lists/)